Starsakary/Trident/README.md

-# Trident
+# trident

-Trident is a SDK that includes libraries for working with TRON, it makes it easy to build TRON applications.
+trident is a SDK that includes libraries for working with TRON, it makes it easy to build TRON applications.

 ## Contribution